stripe-samples/card-brand-choice/README.md

 STRIPE_SECRET_KEY=<replace-with-your-secret-key>
 ```

-`STATIC_DIR` tells the server where the client files are located and does not need to be modified unless you move the server files.
+`STATIC_DIR` tells the server where the client files are located and should be modified to match the client you wish to run.

+For example, to let the HTML+JS client work in this approach, `STATIC_DIR` should be set to `../../client/html`

 **2. Follow the server instructions on how to run:**